TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 # Understanding Stickiness:
 Stickiness  b/w clients and host can be enabled based on cookies by a load balancer or an application only if the application is statefull or it need to stablish session for longer period

+Stickiness, also known as session affinity, is the ability of a load balancer to bind a user's session to a specific server.
+This ensures that subsequent requests from the same user are directed to the same server that initially handled their request.
+Stickiness is particularly useful for applications that store session data locally on a server.